shilpa9a/Introduction_to_statistical_learning_summary_python/README.md

 - It also provides with a lab section in statistical programming language, R, for each these methods at the end of each chapter.

 It prepares you to understand the concepts as well as gives you enough examples in R to get you started with using these models on your own data.
+(And the repo gives same in python so you are covered either way)

 Few important concepts it doesn't touch at all-